TheKeithStewart/chess-repertoire-builder/README.md

-# Lichess to Chessable PGN Converter
+# Chessable Course Builder

-This tool helps convert Lichess study PGNs into separate Chessable-friendly PGN files, with each top-level variation becoming its own chapter.
+This toolkit provides two ways to create and manage chess repertoires for Chessable:

+1. **GUI Chess Board Editor**: Build your repertoire locally with an interactive chess board
+2. **PGN Converter**: Convert Lichess studies into Chessable-ready PGN files

 ## Overview

-When creating opening repertoires, Lichess is great for building and studying complex variations, but Chessable works better with separate PGN chapters for each line.
-This tool takes a PGN exported from Lichess and automatically splits it into separate PGN files for each major variation, making it easy to import into Chessable as separate chapters.
+When creating opening repertoires, you need a way to organize complex variations into separate chapters for Chessable.
+This toolkit offers a complete workflow:

+- Use the built-in **Chess Board GUI** to create and edit your repertoire directly
+- Or use **Lichess** to build your repertoire and then convert it with this tool
+- Export to separate PGN files optimized for Chessable chapters

 ## Features